Table of Contents

 The VAT declaration and payment form is filled in two copies and the taxable person submits it to the respective bank with which the GDT has an agreement regarding the admission of VAT payments, within 14 days after the expiration of the tax period.

 Based on the Albanian Tax Procedures Law (No. 9920, dated 19 May 2008), noncompliance with the VAT filing and payment deadlines is subject to the same penalties and default interest applicable to corporate income tax.
-In additional, noncompliance with the requirement to register or to update the status of registration data triggers a penalty of ALL 25,000.
+In addition, noncompliance with the requirement to register or to update the status of registration data triggers a penalty of ALL 25,000.
 Improper administration of sales and purchases books and documentation is subject to a penalty of ALL 50,000.
 The failure to issue a VAT fiscal invoice for the whole amount of the transaction is subject to a penalty of 100% of the undeclared and unpaid tax liability apart from the penalties determined.

 Criminal offenses carried out by taxpayers are penalized under the Criminal Code.